 The goal of the course is to develop graduates capable of thriving across a broad range of spheres as designers and artists, applying skills based on a deep familiarity with fibers and textiles and high creative capabilities.

-textile_arts_img200902 From the second semester of the second year of the program through the third year, students learn the dying techniques of yuzen, stencil dyeing, batik, and screen-printing, as well as tapestry weaving, double weaving, and kasuriori plain-weaving techniques.
+From the second year through the third year, students learn the dying techniques of yuzen, stencil dyeing, batik, and screen-printing, as well as tapestry weaving, double weaving, and kasuriori plain-weaving techniques.

 The program also endeavors to broaden student perspectives by inviting artists and designers from outside the university to give workshops and lectures.

 The first semester of the fourth year is intended to help students establish their own creative voice by creating freestyle works based on themes they develop themselves.
-The program concludes with the completion of a thesis project in the second semester of the fourth year.
+The program concludes with the completion of a graduation work in the second semester of the fourth year.

 In the master’s degree program, each student delves deeply into his or her selected specific interest or theme, based on knowledge and techniques learned as an undergraduate, to develop works of even higher quality.
 Concentrating on dyeing or weaving techniques, students benefit from individual guidance and create works based on themes they choose themselves.